ebeyrent/Mopsy/README.md

 $ curl --silent https://getcomposer.org/installer | php
 ```

-And then install the library dependencies and genereta the `autoload.php` file:
+And then install the library dependencies and generate the `autoload.php` file:

     $ php composer.phar install